KINGSTON

 About Milt Studios

 MILT STUDIOS is a personal project rooted in the Hudson Valley, created by a New York City transplant with a background in both fashion and photography.
-What started as a passion for images and process has grown into a dedicated darkroom โ€” a space built to slow down, work with intention, and stay connected to the tactile side of the craft.
-Outfitted for black-and-white film, the studio is equipped for developing, printing, and finishing by hand, offering a place where patience and focus shape every step from negative to final print.
+What started as a passion for image-making and process has grown into a fully dedicated darkroom.
+Outfitted for black-and-white film, the studio is equipped for both developing and printing, offering a space to take work from negative to final print.

 MILT hinton

 Milt Hinton was one of the greatest jazz bassists of all time and he was also the guy who always had a camera in his hand.
 Over his long career, he played with just about everyone: Cab Calloway, Louis Armstrong, Duke Ellington, Benny Goodman, John Coltrane, Barbra Streisand, even Paul McCartney.
-But while he was on stage night after night, he was also behind the lens, quietly building one of the richest visual archives in jazz.
-He shot more than 60,000 photos, capturing life on the road and some of the most intimate moments in music history โ€” including that unforgettable image of Billie Holiday during her final performance.
+But while he was on stage night after night, he was also behind the lens, building one of the richest visual archives in jazz.
+Milt shot more than 60,000 photos, capturing life on the road and some of the most intimate moments in music history โ including that unforgettable image of Billie Holiday during her final performance.

-This very darkroom setup โ€” the equipment Hinton worked with alongside David Berger and his wife Holly โ€” helped turn rolls of film into the prints that preserve his legacy.
-The space now stands as a way of honoring Milt himself, while carrying the spirit of his music forward through every photograph this studio will produce.
+This very darkroom setup โ the equipment Hinton worked with alongside David Berger and his wife Holly โ helped turn rolls of film into the prints that preserve his legacy.

 Inside the Darkroom

-Milt Hintonโ€™s Jazz Photography
+Milt Hintonโs Jazz Photography

-Some of Milt Hintonโ€™s most powerful images were printed using this darkroom equipment, the same enlarger he worked with to preserve his archive.
+Some of Milt Hintonโs most powerful images were printed using this darkroom equipment, the same enlarger he worked with to preserve his archive.

 Among them are rare and intimate moments in jazz history: Billie Holiday in the recording studio, Danny Barker and Dizzy Gillespie asleep on a train, 1940, Louis Armstrong in his hotel room, the Young Tuxedo Brass Band, Cab Calloway surrounded by kids, and scenes from the Metropole Cafรฉ.